 Aluminium is the most abundant metal on Earth.
 It has a relatively soft ductile nature is 1/3 lighter and dense than steel.
 It can easily be machined, cast, drawn and welded.
 It can be used as decorative metalwork where weight can be an issue.
 It can be easily fabricated and can have good corrosion resistance due to a thin layer of aluminium oxide that forms on the surface.
 The waste can be fully recycled

 Copper is a pure metal and the first metal discovered by humans who smelted it from its ore.
 Copper is very ductile and a great thermal transmitter and is commonly used in electrical distribution.
 It was the first metal to be cast into an object and is a pink to reddish brown colour when freshly exposed.
 The statue of liberty is a great example of copper being used on a structure.
 We use Copper for decorative purposes such as on roofing and for leaf design work.

 Bronze is an alloy consisting mainly of Copper and Tin.
 It can often have other properties such as Aluminium, Zinc, Manganese and Nickel.

 These additions help produce a harder, stiffer and more ductile material which can be cast and machined.
-Used in the metalwork industry for casting objects as sculpture or sections for doorways, windows and grilles.
+Used in the metalwork industry for casting objects such as sculptures or sections for doorways, windows and grilles.
 Handrails and staircase balusters are popular to have in cast bronze.